Philippe Poutou

 Philippe Poutou (/fr/; born 14 March 1967) is a French far-left politician, bookseller, former trade unionist and car factory worker who has been municipal councillor of Bordeaux and metropolitan councillor of Bordeaux Métropole since 2020.

 A member of the New Anticapitalist Party, he was a candidate in the presidential elections of 2012, 2017 and 2022, in which he respectively received 1.15%, 1.09% and 0.76% of the vote.

 Trade union activity

 Poutou was secretary of the General Confederation of Labour at the Ford Motor Company in the Aquitaine region of France.
 He was a car industry worker until his factory closed in 2019.
 In 2007, he played a leading role in union negotiations with the company over the potential axing of 2,000 jobs; he was a union spokesman to the media.

-On April 9, 2025, Philippe Poutou is opening an independent bookstore in Bordeaux with his partner.
+On 9 April 2025, Poutou opened an independent bookstore in Bordeaux with his partner.

 Early political activity

 Poutou was a candidate for the Revolutionary Communist League in the 2007 legislative election.
 He stood in the 5th constituency of Gironde, where he gathered 1,582 votes (2.7%) and placed eighth, as the party failed to win a seat in the National Assembly.
 He then led its successor party, the New Anticapitalist Party, in the 2010 regional election in his home region of Aquitaine.
 He failed to be elected a regional councillor as the list he led obtained 2.5% of the vote.
 Poutou stood again in the 2012 legislative election in which he gathered 1,264 votes (2.12%) and placed eighth a second time.
 In the 2014 European Parliament election, he led the New Anticapitalist Party list in South-West France but failed to be elected an MEP.